ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 const CKEditorWebpackPlugin = require( '@ckeditor/ckeditor5-dev-webpack-plugin' );

 module.exports = {
 	// ...

-  optimization: { /* ... */ },

 	plugins: [
 		// ....

 		new CKEditorWebpackPlugin( {
-      // UI language.
+			// The UI language.
 Language codes follow the https://en.wikipedia.org/wiki/ISO_639-1 format.
 			language: 'de'
 		} ),

 		// ....
 	],

-  module: { /* ... */ },

 	// ...
 };
 ```

-After building the application, CKEditor 5 will be translated to the specified language.
+After building the application, CKEditor 5 will run with the UI translated to the specified language.

-This guide assumed that you're using `create-react-app@2`.
-For lower versions, you need to remember to modify two webpack configurations.

-For advanced usage see the {@link features/ui-language Setting UI language} guide.
+For more information, please refer to the {@link features/ui-language "Setting UI language"} guide.

 ## Contributing and reporting issues